 Do you think mental illness can worsen other chronic conditions such as heart disease or diabetes?

-How often do you encounter patients you think have depression?
-How does it show itself in them?
+Describe your typical day helping out as a CHV for CHPS.
+How often do you encounter patients you think have depression, and how does it show itself in them?

 What challenges do you face in addressing their depression?